 10 Ways Bug Management Destroys Developer Productivity (And How to Fix It)

 Engineering time is your most precious resource.
 Yet teams routinely waste it on avoidable bug management overhead.
-Here are the ten biggest productivity killers and how to fix them.
+Here are the ten biggest developer productivity killers related to bug management—and practical fixes for each.

 1. Context Switching for Triage